We changed our name!

 Who we are?

-Eldarin is a theatre maker and cross-disciplinary artists.
+Eldarin is a theatremaker, cross-disciplinary artist and writer.
 An alumna of Imperial College London, University of Bristol, and RADA.
-She was the former theatre columnist for the UKChinese Times Newspaper.
+She was the theatre columnist for the formerly UKChinese Times.

 Eldarin is heavily influenced by Symbolism, Theatre of Absurd and German Expressionism.
-She is passionate about social issues such as honour killing, child neglects and abuses, forced marriage, and the life of older LGBTQ+ people.
+She is passionate about issues of social justice, equity and freedom.

-Her approach is to combine scientific investigation, psychoanalysis with wild imaginations.
+Her approach combines scientific investigation and psychoanalysis with a wild imagination.
 She is the winner of the 3rd prize International Award "Lorenzo il Magnifico" (2019).
+Her video art and performance art have been presented in the UK, US, Italy, Germany, Greece, and Asia, at prestigious venues and exhibitions such as Word Stage Design, Florence Biennale, Wells Art Contemporary, and Society of Scottish Artists 130 Years/CutLog Exhibition at Royal Scottish Academy.
 She is a resident at Pervasive Media Studio in Bristol, UK.
 The Studio is a creative technologies collaboration with Watershed, University of the West of England and University of Bristol.

 Ling is a visual artist and a member of the Royal Institute of Painters in Water Colours.
 She was trained at the Royal Central School of Speech and Drama and Chelsea College of Arts.
 She joined the Studio in 2016.